c-frame/aframewiki/en/pages/solidjs.md

 export function Scene() {
   onMount(() => {
-    // Because a-scene is a div, we need this additional style otherwise the VR button is not visible. document
+    // Because a-scene is in a div, we need this additional style otherwise the VR button is not visible. document
       .querySelector("#root")
       .setAttribute("style", "position: absolute; inset: 0;");